KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 You should get the result like this
 (Figure)
+(Figure)

+The red dash line represents the uncorrected baseline, the black line represents the baseline correction spectrum.

 ### Step 14.
 Normalisation, PQN method
 ### Step 15.
 Visual inspection of the pre-processed NMR spectra